 If your kidneys are unable to keep up with the waste and fluid clearance on their own and you experience complete kidney failure, then it means that you might have end-stage kidney disease.
 In this case, your doctor will recommend dialysis or probably kidney transplantation.

 • Dialysis- It artificially removes waste products and additional fluid from the blood when kidneys cannot do this.
-There is a machine involved for filtering the waste and excess fluids from the blood in haemodialysis.
+There is a machine involved for filtering the waste and excess fluids from the blood in hemodialysis.

 • Kidney transplant- The doctor will place a healthy kidney from a donor into the body in a kidney transplant.
 Once the kidney transplantation is done, your doctor will give you some medications so that your body accepts the new organ.
 There is no requirement of being on dialysis during a kidney transplant.